Swiss minister backs the WHO and its mandate

 Listening: Swiss minister backs the WHO and its mandate

 Swiss Interior Minister Elisabeth Baume-Schneider has called for stable and sustainable funding for the World Health Organization (WHO).
-She also believes it is in Switzerland’s interest that the WHO can continue to fulfil its mandate.
+It is in Switzerland’s interest that the WHO continues to fulfil its mandate, she says.

 This content was published on